mekadalibrahem/laravel-theme-customizer/README.md

 # Laravel Theme Customizer

-A powerful Laravel package that allows you to customize and manage themes for your application.
-Supports both global themes (admin-managed) and user-specific themes.
+A Laravel package that allows you to customize your application's theme colors and settings.

 ## Features

-- 🎨 Easy theme customization with color picker
+- Global and user-specific theme customization
-- 👥 Support for both global and user-specific themes
+- Color picker for primary, secondary, and accent colors
-- 🎭 Framework agnostic (works with Tailwind and Bootstrap)
-- 🔄 Real-time theme preview
-- 🔒 Configurable role-based access control
-- ⚙️ Configurable routes and middleware
+- Light and dark mode support
-- 📱 Responsive design

-## Requirements

-- PHP >= 8.1
-- Laravel >= 9.0
-- MySQL/PostgreSQL/SQLite
-- (Optional) A role management package like spatie/laravel-permission if using role-based access control
+- Role-based access control for theme management
+- Default themes included
+- Easy installation and setup

 ## Installation